ioos/registry/README.md

 #### Synchronize Daily to Geoportal
 * The [NGDC Geoportal] (http://www.ngdc.noaa.gov/geoportal/catalog/main/home.page) automatically harvests records from the WAF around 0900.

+#### IOOS Catalog
+The [IOOS Catalog](http://catalog.ioos.us/) queries the Geoportal daily for a list of services registered to IOOS.
+These services are then individually queried by the Catalog and their metadata is harvested and indexed.

-* The [IOOS Catalog](http://catalog.ioos.us/) will automatically harvest records from the NGDC Geoportal every 24 hours.
-The current (03 October 2014) harvest schedule for the catalog is:
+Briefly the current (03 October 2014) harvest schedule for the catalog is:
-  * harvests start nightly at 7:10am UTC (2:10am eastern
+  * harvests start nightly at 7:10am UTC (2:10am eastern)
   * cleanups start nightly at 8:10am UTC (3:10am eastern)
   * reindex daily daily at 6:30am UTC (1:30am eastern)
   * daily status emails at 6:20am UTC (1:20am eastern)

+See the Catalog [documentation](github.com/ioos/catalog) for more information on what is indexed and how.

 ### How do I check to see if my metadata has been registered?
 * Review metadata and assessments of metadata in EMMA